-Citizen writer Leonard Stern shares his horror at the lack of service in hospitals:
+Citizen writer Leonard Stern shares his horror at

 The complete indifference of staff was striking.
 My friend was still waiting for the doctor to see him, if only to offer pain relief, when the doctor decided to give an improptu computer tutorial to a junior staffer.